Egg Donation at CHR: Receiving Donor Eggs

+CHR’s egg donor program is extremely selective, with only 1-3% of applicants being admitted to our final donor pool.
 There are a number of requirements for an applicant to qualify as an egg donor in our highly selective egg donation program.
 CHR receives approximately 60-70 egg donor applications from young women every week.

 "On average, only 1-3% of original applicants ultimately make it into CHR's donor pool."

 After further disqualifications, only a very small number of remaining candidates make it into the first medical testing stage, where the candidate undergoes ultrasound and blood testing.
 Only once this testing stage confirms the candidate's medical fitness to be an egg donor does she join CHR's donor pool and become visible as an egg donor candidate in our egg donor wishlist system.